Home canning: North America

 In North America, home canning is usually done in Mason jars, which have thicker walls than single-use commercial glass jars.
 Unless the food being preserved has a high acid content (pH <4.6) or salt or sugar content resulting in water availability <0.85, such as pickles or jellies, the filled jars are also processed under pressure in a canner, a specialized type of pressure cooker.
 Ordinary pressure cookers are not recommended for canning as their smaller size and the reduced thickness of the cooker wall will not allow for the correct building up and reducing time of pressure, which is factored into the overall processing time and therefore will not destroy all the harmful microorganisms.
 The goal in using a pressure canner is to achieve a "botulinum cook" of 121 °C for 3 minutes, throughout the entire volume of canned product.
 Canners often incorporate racks to hold Mason jars, and pressure canners are capable of achieving the elevated temperatures needed to prevent spoilage.

 The most common configuration is a Mason jar with a flat lid and screw ring.
 The lid is generally made of plated or painted steel, with an elastomeric washer or gasket bonded to the underside of the rim.
 The lid also incorporates a slightly dimpled shape, which acts as an indicator of the vacuum (or lack thereof) inside a sealed jar.
-A newer reusable lid is now available that uses a flat plastic disk with a reusable rubber gasket.
-The ring threads onto the top of the jar over the lid to hold it in place while the jar cools after processing; the ring can be removed once a vacuum has been established in the jar.
 Jars are commonly in either pint or quart capacities, with two opening diameters, known as "standard" and "wide mouth".

 When a jar has cooled and is properly sealed, pressing the dimple on the lid will not make any sound.
 An improperly sealed jar will allow the dimple to move up and down, sometimes making a popping noise.
 Lack of this noise does not necessarily indicate that the food in the jar is properly preserved.
 Typically, during the cooling process, a properly sealed lid will pop once as the pressure inside the jar is reduced enough that atmospheric pressure pushes the lid inward.